3-Web-Devs/Login-System-with-Local-Storage-and-without-Models---Quiz-1/README.md

 - Session Handling using LocalStorage
 - Protected Dashboard Page
 - Logout Functionality
-- 100% Frontend Only
 - Simple and Clean UI

 ---

-## Folder Structure

-/project-root
-│── index.html
-│── signup.html
-│── login.html
-│── dashboard.html
-│── script.js
-│── style.css
-│── env.txt
-└── README.md

----

 ## About env.txt (IMPORTANT)

-If you created a .env or .env.local file during development:
+Created a .env or .env.local file during development:

-Rename it to:
+Renamed it to:

 env.txt

-before uploading to GitHub.

-This allows the instructor to view your environment variables directly.

 ---